 Indicate the opportunities for R&D and how much time will be available for these activities.
 This should include reference to the existing R&D portfolio or task-led funding of the institution.

 Teaching

 State whether there are any commitments to undergraduate teaching and/or postgraduate training.
-In departments where specialist registrars are trained, indicate that the department has been approved for this purpose.
+In departments with specialty trainees, indicate that the department has been approved for this purpose.